-&lt;sup>132 DME payment policy typically distinguishes between payment in rural and non-rural areas.
-Because CMS currently only has access to data at the state level for non-affirmed prior authorization requests, CMS utilizes an average of rural and non-rural rates to price equipment.
+&lt;sup>140 DME payment policy typically distinguishes between payment in rural and non-rural areas.
+Because CMS currently only has access to data at the state level for non-affirmed prior authorization requests, CMS utilizes an average of rural and nonrural rates to price equipment.

-&lt;sup>133 For example, the beginning of FY 2021 (10/1/2020) falls in calendar year 2020.
-Therefore, CMS used data from calendar year 2019 to determine whether a HCPCS code in a given state is typically purchased or rented.
+&lt;sup>141 For example, the beginning of FY 2022 (10/1/2021) falls in calendar year 2021.
+Therefore, CMS used data from calendar year 2020 to determine whether a HCPCS code in a given state is typically purchased or rented.

-each HCPCS code and state combination using the same reference data.
+assessed for dates of service in the calendar year prior to the calendar year that marks the beginning of the reporting fiscal year.
+The average rental length is calculated for each HCPCS code and state combination using the same reference data.
 CMS determines the price according to whether or not a HCPCS code has been billed in CBAs, as detailed below.
 CMS then multiplies the price by 80 percent to remove the beneficiary coinsurance and estimate the amount that Medicare did not have to pay.

-- CBAs only: If all claim lines for a given HCPCS code and state combination were paid using the CBA fee schedule, as assessed for dates of service in the reporting fiscal year, then the HCPCS code and state combination is priced by taking the average of the state's CBA fee schedule rates for the given HCPCS code and multiplying it by the average number of rental months for the HCPCS code and state combination.
+- o CBAs only: If all claim lines for a given HCPCS code and state combination were paid using the CBA fee schedule, as assessed for dates of service in the reporting fiscal year, then the HCPCS code and state combination is priced by taking the average of the state's CBA fee schedule rates for the given HCPCS code and multiplying it by the average number of rental months for the HCPCS code and state combination.
 This priced amount also accounts for a 60% (as related to power mobility devices) or 25% (as related to all other rentals) reduction in the payment rate for rental months four and after if the average number of rental months is four or more. - O Non-CBAs only: If none of the claim lines for a given HCPCS code and state combination were paid using the CBA fee schedule, as assessed for dates of service in the reporting fiscal year, then the HCPCS code and state combination is priced by taking the average of the rural and non-rural non-CBA fee schedule rates for the given HCPCS code and state combination and multiplying it by the average number of rental months for the HCPCS code and state combination.
-This priced amount also accounts for a 60% (as related to power mobility devices) or 25% (as related to all other rentals) reduction in the payment rate for rental months four and after if the average number of rental months is four or more - o Both CBAs and non-CBAs: If claim lines for a given HCPCS code and state combination were paid using both the CBA and non-CBA fee schedules, as assessed for dates of service in the reporting fiscal year, then the HCPCS code and state combination is priced using the mean of the state's average CBA fee schedule rate across all regions for the given HCPCS code and the average of the rural and non-rural non-CBA fee schedule rates for the given HCPCS code and state combination.
+This priced amount also accounts for a 60% (as related to power mobility devices) or 25% (as related to all other rentals) reduction in the payment rate for rental months four and after if the average number of rental months is four or more. - o Both CBAs and non-CBAs: If claim lines for a given HCPCS code and state combination were paid using both the CBA and non-CBA fee schedules, as assessed for dates of service in the reporting fiscal year, then the HCPCS code and state combination is priced using the mean of the state's average CBA fee schedule rate across all regions for the given HCPCS code and the average of the rural and non-rural non-CBA fee schedule rates for the given HCPCS code and state combination.
 This amount is then multiplied by the average number of rental months for the HCPCS code and state combination, also accounting for a 60% (as related to power mobility devices) or 25% (as related to all other rentals) reduction in the payment rate for months four and after if the average number of rental months is four or more.